Additional Book Information

 —Christian Haye, The Village Voice

-Wild, non-stop phantasmagoria...In style, theme, and tone, the work of Montreal-based performance artist James is somewhat reminiscent of Ishmael Reed or Amiri Baraka, but his dialog is snappier.
+Wild, non-stop phantasmagoria...In style, theme, and tone, the work of performance artist James is somewhat reminiscent of Ishmael Reed or Amiri Baraka, but his dialog is snappier.
 The vibrant prose makes for lively reading.
 Highly recommended.

 The black version of American Psycho...One says to oneself: Either this guy is literally crazy or I'm in the presence of a real writer...Something very serious has occurred to the American psyche, and that this thing is tied to racism, and that Darius James' delirium was necessary to explain it.